Cauliflower and Levothyroxine: Can You Take Them Together?

 Why is this important?

-Internet thyroid guidance often warns hypothyroid patients to avoid cruciferous vegetables.
-A 2024 systematic review in the International Journal of Molecular Sciences synthesized 123 studies across in vitro, animal and human evidence and concluded that brassica vegetables at normal dietary intakes do not adversely affect thyroid function in iodine-replete people.
-Earlier alarm came largely from animal studies using seeds, dried meal at extreme proportions, and severely iodine-deficient diets, conditions that do not reflect a person eating roasted cauliflower a few times a week.
+A 2024 systematic review synthesized 123 studies and concluded that brassica vegetables at normal dietary intakes do not adversely affect thyroid function in people with adequate iodine.
+Much of the earlier alarm came from animal studies using brassica seeds or dried meal at extreme proportions, combined with severely iodine-deficient diets, conditions that do not reflect a person eating roasted cauliflower a few times a week.

-That said, there is one well-documented exception: very heavy daily intake of raw cruciferous vegetables in iodine-deficient individuals can suppress thyroid function.
-A published case described myxedema coma in an 88-year-old woman eating 1 to 1.5 kg of raw bok choy daily.
-That magnitude is far outside ordinary dietary use of cauliflower.
+There is one narrow, well-documented exception: very heavy daily intake of raw cruciferous vegetables in someone who is iodine-deficient can suppress thyroid function.
+A published case described myxedema coma in an elderly woman eating very large daily quantities of raw bok choy.
+That is far outside ordinary dietary use of cauliflower and not a realistic risk for most people.

 What should you do?